symfony/symfony-docs/best_practices/templates.rst

 Twig is the default templating format in Symfony and has the largest community support of all non-PHP template engines (it's used in high profile projects such as Drupal 8).

-In addition, Twig is the only template format with guaranteed support in Symfony 3.0.
-As a matter of fact, PHP may be removed from the officially supported template engines.

 Template Locations
 ------------------